 Pearson BTEC Level 3 National Extended Certificate in Information Technology

-Minimum of five 9-4 grades at GCSE or equivalent.
+Minimum of 5 A*-C grades / grade 5 (new grading structure) at GCSE or equivalent.
 Grade C or equivalent in your chosen study subject is preferred.

 This qualification is designed for learners who are interested in an introduction to the study of creating IT systems to manage and share information, alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in IT.

 The BTEC National qualification is a two-year programme of study with the ability to gain a certificate qualification at the end of the first year.
 The course comprises four elements, one exam based unit, one controlled assessment and two coursework based units.

 Unit 1: Information Technology Systems (Exam)

 Information technology (IT) systems have a significant role in the world around us and play a part in almost everything we do.
 Having a sound understanding of how to effectively select and use appropriate IT systems will benefit you personally and professionally.
 You will explore the relationships between the hardware and software that form an IT system, and the way that systems work individually and together, as well as the relationship between the user and the system.
 You will examine issues related to the use of IT systems and the impact that they have on organisations and individuals.

 Unit 2: Creating Systems to Manage Information (Controlled Assessment)